 MSW Students: All MSW “in-field” students are required to complete a minimum of 15 hours per week in field education.
 This is true for students engaged in a field unit or agency-affiliated field education (whether at the field unit / agency or remote) and those engaged in remote field experiences.
 Some agency placements may require a student to do up to 20 hours per week in their placement.

 BSW Students: All students are required to complete approximately 14 hours per week in field education.
 This is true for students engaged in a field unit or agency-affiliated field education (whether at the field unit / agency or remote) and those engaged in remote field experiences.

 When will my field education end?

 We expect that most students will finish their field education hours by April 23 in 2021 and April 22 in 2022.
 Some agencies may require additional hours or have a later end date.

 How many field hours will be required to in order to graduate?

-MSW Students: Advanced Standing students must complete 765 field hours to graduate in Spring 2021 or in Spring 2022 (combining hours from their BSW program and the MSW program).
-All other MSW students must complete 765 field hours to graduate in Spring 2021 or 855 field hours to graduate in Spring 2022 (combining hours from their first and second year field placements).
+Advanced Standing students must complete a minimum of 765 field hours to graduate in Spring 2022 (combining hours from their BSW program and the MSW program).
+All other MSW students must complete 855 field hours to graduate in Spring 2022 (combining hours from their first and second year field placements).